 Hi, it’s Tara.
 Thank you so much for being here today on the, my sleeping baby podcast.
 Thank you for having me amazing.
 So why don’t you tell everyone a little bit about yourself and, uh, and your products and what you do?

 Amazing.
 And so your first three were decent sleepers and then baby number four had to be the one they give you a bit of a run for your money.
 Yup, absolutely amazing.
-So before we delve in, you know, in more detail in terms of, you know, your story and, um, and you know, more about your products, um, what I would love to just do is give everybody a general overview of, you know, why I love swaddles, why I love sleep sacks, you know, what age range each of these products are meant to be for.
+So before we delve in, you know, in more detail in terms of, you know, your story and, um, and you know, more about your products, um, what I would love to just do is give everybody a general overview of, you know, why I love swaddles, why I love a weighted baby sleep sack, you know, what age range each of these products are meant to be for.
 Um, and then we can, you know, dive into some more details.
 So generally speaking, the vast majority of babies of newborn babies do so well, sleeping in a swaddle because in a nutshell, it recreates the room like environment that they were used to.
 They’re used to being in for nine months inside the women, especially those last couple months as they were getting bigger.

 And the room was more snug.
 They’re not used to the big world where, you know, they can move their arms and legs all over the place.
 Um, plus newborn babies are often born with what’s called a startle reflex or a Moro reflex, which is basically in layman’s terms when your baby is kind of jolting their arms, um, uncontrollably all over the place and it can make it really hard for them to relax and settle and then sleep nicely.
 Cause they’re constantly jolting themselves awake.
 And so, um, having the right swaddle in my opinion is absolutely crucial to being able to get, you know, proper sleep for your baby.
 And I’m a really big believer.
 And in the fact that not all swaddles are created equally, that, you know, there are the Navy of swaddles and I’m not knocking old Navy.
 I love old Navy as a brand, but a lot of the time when it comes to sleep, you need to go banana Republic, right?

 You need to go with the better brands because if it’s, if it makes or breaks or little one sleep, it is not worth it going old Navy when it comes to, um, when, uh, when it comes to, you know, going, you know, picking a brand of a, of a swaddle.
 Um, most babies are comfortably sleeping in a swaddle until they’re usually around the three month mark or so, you know, some do well for a little bit longer.
-Others are breaking out a little bit, um, a little bit earlier than that, but I find that three months is the average then comes the sleep sack stage.
+Others are breaking out a little bit, um, a little bit earlier than that, but I find that three months is the average then comes the weighted baby sleep sack stage.
 And I love sleep sacks for infants because it’s basically a wearable blankets that your little one is not going to kick off.
 And that is safe, right.
 You know, for babies under 12 months, we don’t want them to be sleeping with loose bedding all over the place.

 It’s just, it’s not safe for them from a Sid standpoint.
-And so the reason why sleep sacks are wonderful for that age range is because a, it is safe.
+And so the reason why a weighted baby sleep sack is wonderful for that age range is because a, it is safe.
 They’re not going to kick it off.
 Um, and, uh, and B it’ll keep them warm and cozy all night long because if they end up at one end of the crib and the blankets at the opposite end of the crib, then there, they could end up, you know, being cold and uncomfortable throughout the night.
 And that can cause them to wake up.
 But what I want to emphasize here is that just because you’re a little one turns eight months or 12 months, or I’ve heard all these arbitrary ages, maybe you’ve heard the same thing that your little ones are now just done with sleep sacks guys, JJ, my son is two and a half going on three.

 He’s going to be turning three.
 This September.
-He still sleeps in his sleep sack.
+He still sleeps in his weighted baby sleep sack.
 I am not getting him out of that sleep sack anytime soon because [inaudible], as I said, he still sleeps very restlessly and ends up at the opposite end of the crib plus that also does, is it prevents him from jumping out.
 So I don’t know if you’ve had any crib jumpers on your hands, Tara, but my, um, my son was my first crib jumper.
 My two older kids are girls.
 And so I don’t know, they never bothered trying to jump out.
 But when my son was about 20 months, I remember waking up one day, it was about 7:00 AM when he usually wakes up and I hear him and I go into his room and I’m expecting to see him in his crab, like usual.
 And I open up the door and he’s standing right by the door of his room, completely naked, like, so he has jumped out of the crib.

 He stripped himself down, there’s pee all over the floor and he’s like, hi mommy.
 And I’m going, oh boy, all right, this is a great start to the day.
 And so getting him back into the crib and keeping him contained in the crib is something really important.
 Cause you don’t want your 20 month olds to be jumping out of the crib and then you’re forced to get them into a bed.
 It’s just not a fun situation to be in.
 I actually have a whole other podcast episode.
 I’ll link to that one below.
 But um, on specifically on, you know, when and how to transition with your little one to a bed, but spoiler alert, it’s not when they’re 20 months, if you can control it.
-And so when they’re used to sleeping in a comfy sleep sack, it’s going to make it significantly harder for them to jump out of the crib, making it easier for you to get them sleeping soundly in their crib.
+And so when they’re used to sleeping in a comfy weighted baby sleep sack, it’s going to make it significantly harder for them to jump out of the crib, making it easier for you to get them sleeping soundly in their crib.
 And so that is why I am a huge fan of swaddles.
 And I am a huge fan of sleep sex literally until your kid is ready to get into a bed.
 So that is my spiel.
 So I would love to hear, you know, more about specifically how you got into the world of sleep attire, thanks to, you know, your fourth baby.

 Absolutely.
 And I love at the beginning when you said, you know, our, our fourth baby, because we were done after three.
 And then I, I told my husband, I need one more.
 Like I have this one, you know, we need one more baby.
 And then we waited a couple of years.
 And so, and then he was like our monster in all aspects of life.
 Um,